yoko72/clappy/README.md

 An option with "is_flag" doesn't require argument, and it returns bool if the option is given in command line or not.

 ### Subcommand

 To use subcommand, call clappy.subcommand().
+You can detect if the subcommand is invoked in both implicit or explicit ways.
+Following 2 examples are equivalent.

+    sc = clappy.subcommand("foo")
+    if sc.invoked:
+        # do smth

+    if clappy.subcommand("foo"):
+        # do smth

-The function accepts same arguments as subparsers.add_parser().
+The subcommand function accepts same arguments as subparsers.add_parser().

     subcommand = clappy.subcommand(*args, **kwargs)  # 1